Joanna I of Naples: Western Schism

 In exchange for his help, Joanna adopted Louis I of Anjou as her heir on 29 June 1380, replacing Charles of Durazzo.
-This agreement realized the ambitions that the Duke of Anjou harbored for a long time.
+This agreement realized the ambitions that the Duke of Anjou harboured for a long time.
 Charles of Durazzo then invaded Naples in November 1380 at the head of an army mainly composed by Hungarians.

-Louis I of Anjou may not have understood the gravity of the situation in Naples, and didn't intervene immediately because he was forced to remain in France after his brother's death as a regent of his nephew and new King Charles VI.
+Louis I of Anjou may not have understood the gravity of the situation in Naples and didn't intervene immediately because he was forced to remain in France after his brother's death as a regent of his nephew and new King Charles VI.

 Joanna entrusted her husband Otto of Brunswick with the few troops she could muster, but he was unable to stop the forces of Charles of Durazzo, who on 28 June 1381 crossed the borders of the Kingdom of Naples.
-After Otto's defeat at Anagni, and bypassing the Neapolitan defences at Aversa, Charles entered in Naples on 16 July at 7 p.m. and besieged Joanna in Castel Nuovo.
+After Otto's defeat at Anagni, and bypassing the Neapolitan defences at Aversa, Charles entered Naples on 16 July at 7 p.m. and besieged Joanna in Castel Nuovo.
 Without any help, Joanna was forced to surrender on 25 August and was imprisoned, firstly in Castel dell'Ovo and later, in December, she was transferred to the Castello del Parco at Nocera Inferiore.

 Catherine of Siena viewed Joanna as a demonically misguided ruler due to her support for Clement VII over Urban VI.
 In her letter to Joanna, Catherine told Joanna to consider her temporal position invalid by supporting the Pope in Avignon: “And if I consider your condition akin to those temporal and transitory goods that pass like the wind, you yourself have deprived yourself of them by your actions.”
 What Catherine was referring to was the legal position of Naples in relation to the Papacy.
 While Joanna had been established as the legitimate ruler of the Neapolitan Kingdom, she was also under the rule of the Pope in Rome.
 The Neapolitan throne had been under legal oversight of the Papacy "since the mid-thirteenth century, and the kingdom was a valuable source of revenue, prestige, and soldiers for the Church."